By Janice Jones |Updated 08-21-2023

 factors involved in deciding on the perfect dog for your family with

 children.
 One is the dog itself and the other is the child, but we will also look at these factors when deciding what the best small breed dogs for kids should be:

-The breed itself is definitely a factor.
-There are some breeds that are more suited to family life for various reasons.
+Some breeds are more suited to family life for various reasons.
 Individual breeds do share characteristics in terms of temperament and personality through years of selective breeding for certain characteristics.

-The environment side of the equation involves everything that the dog has encountered since he was born—his socialization prior to arriving at your home and then what happens after he arrives.
+The environment side of the equation involves everything that the dog has encountered since he was conceived in the womb, birth, early weeks, his socialization prior to arriving at your home and then what happens after he arrives.

 A puppy from a very reputable breeder who has excellent bloodlines and who provides extensive socialization is going to fare better with your children than the puppy with a questionable background and little socialization even if both are members of the same breed.

 Consider a dog from a nice clean pet store.
 Cute and fluffy, but where did that dog originate.
 Most pet stores will tell you that the pup came from a local breeder.

 No reputable breeder would ever deal with a pet store, so it is likely that the pup was trucked in from a large commercial breeding facility (possibly a puppy mill.